Gertrude Jekyll: Themes

 where she became interested in the creative art of planting, and more specifically, gardening.
-Jekyll later returned to her childhood home in the village of Bramley to design a garden in Snowdenham Lane called Millmead.

 Not wanting to limit her influence to teaching the practice of gardening, Jekyll incorporated in her work the theory of gardening and an understanding of the plants themselves.
 Her writing was influenced by her friend Theresa Earle who had published her "Pot-pourri" books.
 In works like Colour Schemes for the Flower Garden (reprinted 1988) she put her imprint on modern uses of "warm" and "cool" flower colours in gardens.
 Her concern that plants should be displayed to best effect even when cut for the house, led her to design her own range of glass flower vases.

 Later in life, Jekyll collected and contributed a vast array of plants solely for the purpose of preservation to numerous institutions across Britain.
 At the time of her death, she had designed over 400 gardens in Britain, Europe and a few in North America.
-Jekyll was also known for her prolific writing.
-She wrote over fifteen books, ranging from Wood and Garden and her most famous book, Colour in the Flower Garden, to memoirs of her youth.

-She was also interested in traditional cottage furnishings and rural crafts, and concerned that they were disappearing.
-Her book Old West Surrey (1904) records many aspects of 19th-century country life, with over 300 photographs taken by Jekyll.

 Gardens

-From 1881, when she laid out the gardens for Munstead House, built for her mother by John James Stevenson, Jekyll provided designs or planned planting for some four hundred gardens.
+From 1881, when she laid out the gardens for Munstead House, Jekyll provided designs or planned planting for some four hundred gardens.
 More than half were directly commissioned, but many were created in collaboration with architects such as Lutyens and Robert Lorimer.
 Most of her gardens are lost.
-A small number have been restored, including her own garden at Munstead Wood, the gardens of Hestercombe House, and those of Woolverstone House and the Manor House in Upton Grey that she designed for the magazine editor Charles Holme.
+A small number have been restored, including her own garden at Munstead Wood, the gardens of Hestercombe House and The Croft in Brook, Surrey, and those of Woolverstone House and the Manor House in Upton Grey that she designed for the magazine editor Charles Holme.
+Jekyll designed the plans at Durmast House and Gardens and this has recently been restored, including a Summer House designed by Lutyens.